Skip to content

 PvP combo: 4,500 damage • Raid burst: 2.4M / cycle • Grinding: 380 NPC/min

-Dragon out-bursts Kitsune in raid scenarios — its breath cone deletes wave bosses.
-PvP-wise it's harder to land the full combo (heavier commits, slower mobility).
-The 24,500 fragment awakening cost is brutal but pays back inside one raid week.
+Dragon actually out-bursts Kitsune in raid scenarios — the breath cone deletes wave bosses in a way nothing else in the game matches.
+In PvP it's harder to land the full combo since the mobility is heavier and the commits are slower.
+The 24,500 fragment awakening cost is genuinely painful, but it pays back inside one good raid week.
+If your main goal is raids, Dragon might actually be the #1 pick.

 #3 — Tiger (Leopard, S)